clean-css/clean-css/README.md

 * renames CLI `--timeout` option to `--inline-timeout`;
 * splits API `inliner: { request: ..., timeout: ... }` option into `inlineRequest` and `inlineTimeout` options;
 * remote resources without a protocol, e.g. //fonts.googleapis.com/css?family=Domine:700, are not inlined anymore;
+* changes default Internet Explorer compatibility from 9+ to 10+, to revert the old default use `--compatibility ie9` flag;

 Please note this list is not final.
 You are more than welcome to comment these changes in [4.0 release discussion](https://github.com/jakubpawlowicz/clean-css/issues/842) thread.